 DefinitionMarfan syndrome is a rare disorder.
 It causes a defect in the body’s connective tissue.
 Connective tissue supports and connects many of the body's structures.
-As a result, Marfan syndrome affects many organ systems, including:
+As a result, Marfan syndrome affects many organ systems, including the:

 - Skeleton, especially the joints

 - Heart and the aorta, which is the artery that leads from the heart